SaltyAom/niku-docs/src/pages/docs/performance.md

 With `extension` method that is reuse on many Niku widget to shorten the getter and setter process.

-For example, this is the entire source code of `NikuCheckbox`:
+For example, this is the entire source code of `NikuColumn`:
 ```dart
 class NikuColumn extends StatelessWidget
     with